-As this version of the specification does not define any parameter that could be a candidate for ‘acr:auth’, this appendix is empty

-<< The text below is a blueprint of Appendix F.1.2 if there are user identifiers candidate for ‘acr:auth’.
-Delete this comment. >>

 This section specifies the use of ‘acr:auth’ in place of an end user identifier in a resource URL path.

 An ‘acr’ URI of the form ‘acr:auth’, where ‘auth’ is a reserved keyword MAY be used to avoid exposing a real end user identifier in the resource URL path.

-A client MAY use ‘acr:auth’ in a resource URL in place of a {senderAddress} replace/adapt “senderAddress” with a variable name of end user identifier which is a candidate for acr:auth.
-If multiple identifiers are candidate they shall be separated by comma. when the the RESTful [FuncArea] API is used in combination with [Autho4API_10].
+A client MAY use ‘acr:auth’ in a resource URL in place of a {userId} when the the RESTful Alias and Spam Management API is used in combination with [Autho4API_10].

-In the case the RESTful [FuncArea] API supports [Autho4API_10], the server:
+In the case the RESTful Alias and Spam Management API supports [Autho4API_10], the server:

-SHALL accept ‘acr:auth’ as a valid value for the resource URL variable {senderAddress} replace/adapt “senderAddress” with a name of end user identifier which is a candidate for acr:auth.
-If multiple identifiers are candidate they shall be separated by comma.
+SHALL accept ‘acr:auth’ as a valid value for the resource URL variable {userId}

 SHALL conform to [REST_NetAPI_Common] section 5.8.1.1 regarding the processing of ‘acr:auth’.